WELCOME TO LOCAL HISTORY HUB

 What a Local History Hub Does

-Each Local History Hub brings together schools, heritage organisations, and communities to explore the past where it matters most—locally.
+Each Local History Hub brings together schools, heritage organisations, and communities to explore their local past.

 Every Hub is led by educators and developed through a working party of local teachers, ensuring it responds to the needs of real classrooms and reflects the unique heritage of the area.